johandb/svg-drawing-tool/README.md

 TODO
 ====
 1. Implement property inspector for each shape i.e. line, circle, rectangle etc.
-2. Implement Path component.
-3. Save svg to disk
+2. Save svg to disk
-4. Apply property settings to style sheets.
+3. Apply property settings to style sheets.
-5. Resize components
+4. Resize components
-6. Group shapes
+5. Group shapes

 Below is a screenshot how the app looks.